Mark2Mark/variable-font-preview/README.md

 # Variable Font Preview 3

-The famous plugin now available for Glyphs 3 with piles of improvemnts and new features.
+The famous plugin now available for Glyphs 3 with piles of improvements and new features.

+## Highlights:
-You can now download it directly from the Plugin Manager right inside of GlyphsApp.
+- You can now download it directly from the Plugin Manager right inside of GlyphsApp.
+- No axes limit.

 # TODO